 Pictured above are the winners of our Sports' Day last week.
-The green team won the KS1 competition and the blue team won overall for key stage 2.
+The blue team won the KS1 competition and the green team won overall for key stage 2.
 Harry and Keira were both presented with shields as the year 6 pupils who won the most points across all events.
 Congratulations to everyone who took part and helped to make it such a lovely day.

 Then and Now

 It seems amazing how much our year 6 pupils have changed since they were in Year R, 7 years ago.
 As they move towards their secondary education, I thought they might like to see this photo of the current year 13 students both now and when they were starting school at South Tawton.
 These year 13 students are still close friends as they leave college and prepare for university; I hope you all will be too!